 Michael Otterman is an author and new media specialist based in New York City.
-He has extensive experience exposing violations of basic human rights—from torture at Guantanamo Bay, Cuba, to the Iraqi displacement crisis across the Middle East, and gender inequality in American workplaces.
+He is currently the Director of Communications at the Auschwitz Institute for Peace and Reconciliation, a global NGO that provides comprehensive genocide prevention training for policymakers.
+In addition to his work in genocide and mass atrocity prevention, he has extensive experience exposing violations of basic human rights—from gender inequality in business, to the Iraqi displacement crisis following the 2003 invasion, to torture at Guantanamo Bay and CIA black sites.
 His specialties include:

 Publicly Advocating for Equal Rights & Justice